 Love what you’re reading?
 You may also like: Back to School Part Two: A Sit Down with Organization Expert, Jefferey Phillip

-Individual spaces is where creativity strikes and focus flourishes.
+Individual spaces are where creativity strikes and focus flourishes.

-By making sure each space has their own purpose, certain tasks like homework are done separately and successfully.
+By making sure each space has its own purpose, certain tasks like homework are done separately and successfully.

 Start with a designated study area.
 Setting the tone with minimal art, vibrant colors, and a naturally bright space is the best way to create a productive, energizing atmosphere.